conventional-commits/conventionalcommits.org/content/next/index.md

 ## Tooling for Conventional Commits

+* [skift](https://skiftos.org/): skiftOS is a hobby operating system built from scratch in contemporary C and C++ for ARM, x86, and RISC-V architectures.
 * [go-conventionalcommits](https://github.com/leodido/go-conventionalcommits): Full Go powers to parse conventional commits
 * [go-conventional-commit](https://gitlab.com/digitalxero/go-conventional-commit): go library for parsing commit messages following the specification.
 * [chglog](https://github.com/goreleaser/chglog): a tool for parsing Conventional Commits messages from git histories and turning them into templateable change logs.